grizzie17/Rollator-Vision/README.md

 | 7.98 |   11 | 8/7  |
 | 7.97 |   12 | 8/8  |

-At the finishing voltage and the discharge rate we would most likely get three to four weeks of usage on a single charge.
+At the finishing voltage and the discharge rate we would most likely get three weeks of usage on a single charge.

 ## Timed Test w/ 18650 Battery Pack ##